usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 individualized needs.
 Any specific list of tools or contractors that the Department could provide is unlikely to be helpful given the rapid pace at which software and contractor availability changes.
-Public entities may find it useful to consult other publicly available resources that can assist in selecting accessibility evaluation tools and experts.
-258 Resources for training are also already available.
-259 State and local government entities do not need to wait for the Department’s guidance before consulting with technical experts and using resources that already exist.
+Public entities may find it useful to consult other publicly available resources that can assist in selecting accessibility evaluation tools and experts. {% fn 258 %}
+Resources for training are also already available. {% fn 259 %} State and local government entities do not need to wait for the Department’s guidance before consulting with technical experts and using resources that already exist.